Taccimor/linklens/README.md

 The actual search is made by the function `findLinkedBlocksForMultiple()`.

 # Vibe coding warning and proposed improvemments
 This code has been created mainly with AI because I'm not able to code.
-It has been reviewed by [Difonzo](https://github.com/Difonzo) who also introduced some small features and improved UI, but it's not easy to navigate inside an AI-made code.
+It has been reviewed by [Difonzo](https://github.com/Difonzo) who also introduced some features and improved UI, but it's not easy to navigate inside an AI-made code.

 <ins>**This code needs some serious refactoring**</ins> and other functions can be introduced:
 - Custom sorting of results preview (by Name, date of creation created, date of last edit, ecc.)